santoshjoshi/Apache-Kafka/README.md

 #### Can two consumers consume from the same topic?

 It depends on the Group Id.
 As long as the consumers belong to different Group Id they can consume from the same topic.
-In other words, A message within topic is consumed by only one consumer in consumer group.
-In order to process message by multiple consumers we need to place it in different consumer group.
+In other words, A message within the topic is consumed by only one consumer in a consumer group.
+In order to process a message by multiple consumers, we need to place it in a different consumer group.

 9. What is the benefit of partitioning?
 10. What is backpressure?